 Insurance companies are, by design, not interested in making sure victims’ bills are paid, or even making sure their own contractual obligations are fulfilled.
 Their goal is to maximize their profits by paying out as little as possible on each of the many claims they receive every day.

 This is what happens if you go through the insurance company’s official channels to collect compensation for your losses.
 The claims department will collect information on the accident, for the purpose of defending the company, and then either deny your claim or offer you a small payout, in the hope that you will take it and give up your right to sue for full compensation.

-A car accident lawyer can help you assess the true cost of the accident, including your pain and potential future medical expenses, and defend against insurance industry practices intended to leave you with less than you need.
+A skilled Atlanta, Georgia car wreck lawyer can help you assess the true cost of the accident, including your pain and potential future medical expenses, and defend against insurance industry practices intended to leave you with less than you need.

 Quickly Finding the Right Lawyer Greatly Improves Your Chances of Compensation

 Picking a lawyer to represent you after a car accident is a potentially life-altering decision that should not be made lightly.
 It’s vital to make sure that the lawyer you work with is reliable and skilled, and has enough experience in the specific areas of law that pertain to your case.